Face ID Not Working on iPhone? Here’s How to Fix It!

 If your TrueDepth camera encounters any issues, such as impact from a fall, exposure to liquid, or even a slight bump, it could disrupt Face ID functionality.
 You might even see the error “A problem was detected with the TrueDepth camera.
 Face ID has been disabled.”

 Similarly, if you’ve recently had your iPhone’s screen replaced or any repairs done by an unauthorized service provider, this can affect Face ID.
 Official repair processes require the new Face ID sensor to be authenticated with Apple’s servers.
-Using nongenuine iPhone parts may lead to Face ID not working as intended.
+Using non-genuine iPhone parts may cause Face ID to stop working as intended.

 Here are also several other basic fixes that you can try: